How to Buy Bitcoin in Canada

 A guide on how to buy bitcoin in Canada with Netcoins

-The short (most common) answer to how to buy bitcoin in Canada is: find a crypto exchange, brokerage or platform like Netcoins, create an account, fund it, and start trading.
-Read on to learn more about the first cryptocurrency ever created, and for more details on how to buy bitcoin and other frequently asked questions that come up in the process.
+The short answer to how to buy bitcoin in Canada is: find a crypto exchange, brokerage or crypto trading platform like Netcoins, create an account, fund it, and start trading to buy bitcoin.

 “Bitcoin is the oldest and most popular cryptocurrency.
 It is often compared to gold.”

-When buying bitcoin, some prefer to stick to Canadian crypto exchanges/platform due to the ease of funding with Canadian dollars, but there’s also a handful of international crypto exchanges that Canadians can leverage.
+When buying bitcoin, some prefer to stick to Canadian crypto exchanges/platforms due to the ease of funding with Canadian dollars, but there’s also a handful of international crypto exchanges that Canadians can leverage.
+If you are wondering how to buy bitcoin in Canada, Netcoins is a publicly-owned, fully regulated crypto trading platform based in Canada.
+With 0% funding fees free cash withdrawals with e-transfers and live customer support service seven days a week, we make it simple for Canadians to buy BTC and other cryptocurrencies.

 How to Buy Bitcoin in 3 Steps